zalando-zmon/zmon-docs/docs/user/notifications/google_hangouts_chat.rst

     :param webhook_link: Webhook Link in Google Hangouts Chat Room.
 Create a `Google Hangouts Chat Webhook`_ and copy the link here.
     :type webhook_link: str

+    :param multiline: Should the Text in the notification span multiple lines or not?
+Default is ``True``.
+    :type multiline: bool

     :param message: Message to be sent.
 If ``None``, then a message constructed from the alert will be sent.
     :type message: str